garfix/nligems/doc/internals.md

 - Beliefs: what an agent believes to be the case; its mental model
 - Motives: the desires and intentions of the agent

+#### Personality

+Information about the personality of the agent itself.
+Used to give consistent answers to user's questions about the agent himself/herself.

+XiaoIce

 #### Model of the system's own beliefs about the world